 Another way to avoid having a server is to measure the delay between sending a TCP packet, such as a SYN packet, and then timing how long before the ACK is received, see for example [9].
-The TCP stack itself also estimates the RTT and the Web100 tool [28] allows access to various TCP RTT estimates such as minimum, maximum and smoothed RTT.
+The TCP stack itself also estimates the RTT and the Web100 tool [29] allows access to various TCP RTT estimates such as minimum, maximum and smoothed RTT.
 It is also possible to measure the TCP RTT by passively capturing the TCP packets.
 The tcptrace tool [21] provides RTT reports for various passive capture tools such as tcpdump.
 These TCP mechanisms may be useful if, for example, ICMP echo is blocked or is suspected to be rate limited.
 A disadvantage of the SYN/ACK mechanism is that the frequent opening of a TCP connection via SYN packets may look like a denial of service attack.

-9.3 Issues in measuring delay
+8.3 Issues in Measuring Delay

 Active measurements of delay require a probe to send probe packets and a responder to receive the probe packets and possibly return response packets.
-The need to have a responder/server at all the destination hosts can be a major drawback to deployment.
+The need to have a responder/server at all the destination hosts can be major drawback to deployment.
 For roundtrip measurements, in many cases one can avoid this difficulty by using the ICMP echo response server built into most modern hosts.

 In either case there can be problems since security may block or rate limit access to the server.
 Rate limiting the delay probes/responses can be tricky to determine and is sometimes suspected due to anomalous results, for example, the loss rate increases as delay packets are sent at higher frequencies.
-One maybe able to determine whether ICMP echo rate limiting is being imposed by comparing the ICMP echo delays with those measured using TCP RTTs as mentioned above.
+One may be able to determine whether ICMP echo rate limiting is being imposed by comparing the ICMP echo delays with those measured using TCP RTTs as mentioned above.

 As is described in detail in the RFCs referenced, clock synchronization and errors are critical for one-way delay measurements, but less so for roundtrip and IPDV measurements.
-Many ping implementations do not provide sub millisecond timing (or in the case of Windows sub 10 millisecond).
-Thus delay measurements on short links such as on a Local Area Network (LAN) are often not possible using ping.
+Many ping implementations do not provide sub millisecond timing (or in the case of Windows sub 10 ms).
+Thus delay measurements on short hops such as on a Local Area Network (LAN) are often not possible using ping.

-Though the IETF delay RFCs suggest using infinity for the delay if a measurement times out, several projects ignore such packets as far as delay is concerned, and simply count them as lost.
-The delay RFCs also tackle the problem of duplicate and out-of-order packets.
-It is also useful to keep track of the occurrences of such events.
+Though the IETF delay RFCs suggest using infinity for the delay if a measurement times-out, several projects ignore such packets as far as delay is concerned, and simply count them as lost.
+The delay RFCs also tackle the problem of duplicate and out-of-order packets, and we discuss these issues in Section 12.

-Some NIC cards coalesce interrupts to reduce the interrupt load on the CPU.
-This can lead to aggregations of delays since packets may be held at the NIC card, until some criteria is reached, before they are delivered to the host.
-In such cases it may be important to use the NIC card to do the packet timing.
+Some NICs coalesce interrupts to reduce the interrupt load on the CPU.
+This can lead to aggregations of delays since the arrival of packets may not be notified to the host CPU by the NIC, until some criteria is reached.
+In such cases it may be important to use the NIC to do the packet timing.

-10 Loss Characteristics
+9. Loss Characteristics